Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Spam Ability"					"0"

-		// The Super Tank spams this many rocks at survivors.
+		// The Super Tank has 1 out of this many chances to spam rocks at survivors.
 		// Minimum: 1
-		// Maximum: 100
+		// Maximum: 99999
-		"Spam Amount"					"5"
+		"Spam Chance"					"5"

 		// The Super Tank's rocks do this much damage.
 		// Minimum: 1
 		// Maximum: 99999
 		"Spam Damage"					"5"

-		// The Super Tank spams rocks at survivors every time this many seconds passes.
+		// The Super Tank's rock spam lasts this long.
-		// Minimum: 1
+		// Minimum: 0.1
-		// Maximum: 99999
+		// Maximum: 99999.0
-		"Spam Interval"					"5.0"
+		"Spam Duration"					"5.0"

 		// The Super Tank has 1 out of this many chances to stun survivors.
 		// Minimum: 1